-In litigating medical malpractice cases for over 40 years, Berkowitz and Hanna LLC knows that surgical mistakes are not strictly limited to hands-on procedures.
+With a long history of litigating medical malpractice cases, Berkowitz and Hanna LLC knows that surgical mistakes are not strictly limited to hands-on procedures.
 Even a verbal miscommunication between a surgeon and his/her team can lead to an egregious error.

 Recently the firm learned about a medical malpractice lawsuit based on an alleged doctor’s mistake in Durham, North Carolina, in which North Carolina Specialty Hospitaland Timothy Young, M.D., an ophthalmologist, were alleged to be negligent in administering the wrong drug during a patient’s cataract surgery.
 The Legal Examiner reports that the patient lost sight in his left eye because he was given a drug that can severely damage eye tissue.
 Instead, the team was supposed to apply a dye–which has a similar sounding name to the incorrect drug—to his eye.
 A second surgery to fix the patient’s damaged eye failed.